domske/godot-addon-simple-tool-button/README.md

 ### Can I change the color or show an icon?

-You can change the color.
-See example above.
-But you can't set an icon yet.
-I already know how to do that.
-But I don't yet know how to pass this data to the plugin.
-Maybe in the next version.
+Yes, you can change the color and icon.
+See examples above.
+Icons are only possible for advanced buttons (which requires this addon).

 ## Support